Find out how to leverage a hosted RADIUS server and what your options are.

 - It’s the most popular RADIUS server in the world for a reason; It works like a charm

-- It’s multithreaded, so it can process more than one transaction at a time.
+- It’s multithreaded to process more than one transaction at a time.

 - There are no license expenses, meaning that it costs the same to authenticate one device as it does hundreds.

 That being said, it can be difficult for admins with little RADIUS experience to set up FreeRADIUS.
+It doesn’t have a GUI, for starters, and much of the configuration is done manually in PowerShell.
 It can also be difficult for organizations that have unique use cases to configure and customize FreeRADIUS.

 However, many are unaware that FreeRADIUS offers consulting and support services at quite reasonable prices.
 Oftentimes it’s much cheaper to pay for FreeRADIUS services than paying for some of the traditional options.

-FreeRADIUS provides a way to authenticate users into a network, but if you don’t want to host your own RADIUS, a simpler solution comes from SecureW2’s Cloud RADIUS.
-Our team has designed the RADIUS to seamlessly integrate with any network infrastructure, while also providing an easy-to-use certificate onboarding service.
+FreeRADIUS provides a way to authenticate users to a network, but if you don’t want to host your own RADIUS, a simpler solution is SecureW2’s Cloud RADIUS.
+Our RADIUS is designed to integrate with any network infrastructure seamlessly, and it comes with our foolproof end-user onboarding software.

-Our turnkey PKI solution and JoinNow onboarding software allows users to manually configure without the risk of any onboarding misconfigurations.
-JoinNow allows users to self-configure their devices for certificates in minutes.
-The process involves only a few clicks, and once completed, the user is equipped with a certificate and can be immediately authenticated.
+Our turnkey PKI solution and JoinNow onboarding software allow users to configure without the risk of onboarding misconfiguration.
+The JoinNow suite allows users to self-configure their devices for certificates in minutes.
+Once completed, the user is equipped with a certificate and authenticated.
 Our solution makes working with any IdP a breeze.

-SecureW2’s Cloud RADIUS is a vendor-neutral solution that can authenticate any network device and ensure your network is secure.
+SecureW2’s Cloud RADIUS is a vendor-neutral solution that can authenticate any network device and secure your network.
 Check out our pricing page to see if our cost-efficient solutions can fit your organization.